cathymonkey/Unit_3/iEat_foodStockApp/iEat.md

 The following is what my client Isabel said,"The image use and the design for the placement of UI is clever.
 And it's a good idea to have a table to show the food stock.
 For future using, I would like to have a drop down menu of multiple items instead of me adding each item every time.
 Also, it's better to have the function for me to edit the table like deleting items I have eaten.
+Above is very useful advice I think.
+I will elaborate the app during summer or whenever I have time.